asciinema/asciinema.github.io/docs/manual/server/self-hosting/configuration.md

 - `SMTP_TLS` - set to `always`, `never` or `if_available`, defaults to `if_available`
 - `SMTP_ALLOWED_TLS_VERSIONS` - set allowed TLS versions, defaults to `tlsv1,tlsv1.1,tlsv1.2`
 - `SMTP_AUTH` - set to `always` or `if_available`, defaults to `if_available`
-- `SMTP_NO_MX_LOOKUPS` - set to `true` to disable MX lookups and connect directly to the server of receipient's domain
+- `SMTP_NO_MX_LOOKUPS` - set to `true` to disable MX lookups and connect directly to the server of recipient's domain

 Additionally, following variables can be used to adjust the mail headers: